Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: The Architecture of

 \subsection{Neural Encoding}

-After the subgraph joining for each query, the obtained subgraph is represented by a concatenated set of walks on which the nodes are paired with query-level RPEs (see Fig.~\ref{fig:gather}).
-Next, we introduce neural networks to encode these walks into subgraph representation $h_Q$.
+After subgraph joining for each query, the obtained subgraph is represented by a concatenated set of walks on which nodes are paired with query-level RPEs (See Fig.~\ref{fig:gather}).
+Next, we introduce neural networks to encode these walks into a subgraph representation $h_Q$.

-Due to its intrinsic regularity, any sequential models, e.g., MLP, CNN, RNN, and transformers can be adopted for sampled walks.
+Due to its regularity, any sequential models, e.g., MLP, CNN, RNN, and transformers can be adopted for sampled walks.
 We test RNN and MLP for neural encoding, both of which achieve similar results.
 Next, we take the RNN as an example.
-We encode each walk $W =(w_0,w_1,...,w_m) \in \mathcal{W}$, where $w_i$'s denote the node at step $i$ in one sampled walk as $\text{enc}(W) = \text{RNN}(\{f\left(\mathcal{X}_{Q,w_i}\right)\}_{i=0,1,\dots,m}).$ Here, $f$ is to encode the query-level RPE.
-To support node or edge attributes for each step $w_k \in W$, the above formulation can be extended by concatenating those attributes after its RPE.
-To obtain the final subgraph representation of $Q$, we aggregate the encoding of each associated set of walks through a mean pooling, i.e., $h_{Q}=\text{mean}(\{\text{enc}(W)|W\;\text{starts from some $u\in Q$}\}).$ In the end, a two-layer classifier is used to make the prediction by taking $h_{Q}$ as the input.
-In our experiments, all the tasks can be formulated as binary classification, and thus we adopt Binary Cross Entropy (BCE) as the loss function.
+We encode each walk $W =(w_0,w_1,...,w_m) \in \mathcal{W}$ as $\text{enc}(W) = \text{RNN}(\{f\left(\mathcal{X}_{Q,w_i}\right)\}_{i=0,1,\dots,m})$, where $w_i$'s denote the node at step $i$ in one sampled walk.
+Here, $f$ is to encode the query-level RPE.
+Node or edge attributes for each step $w_k \in W$ can be supported by attaching those attributes after its RPE.
+To obtain the final subgraph representation of $Q$, we aggregate the encoding of all the associated walks through a mean pooling, i.e., $h_{Q}=\text{mean}(\{\text{enc}(W)|W\;\text{starts from some $u\in Q$}\}).$ In the end, a two-layer classifier is used to make prediction by taking $h_{Q}$ as input.
+In our experiments, all the tasks can be formulated as binary classification, and thus we adopt Binary Cross Entropy as the loss function.